-- Introduce you to the art and science of modeling managerial problems as a way to enhance decision-making performance. - Enable you to become intelligent users of management science techniques and methodologies. - Develop your confidence in utilizing spreadsheet technology.
+- Introduce you to the art and science of modeling managerial problems as a way to enhance decision-making performance. - Importance of simulation in business analytics. - High level insights into operations management.

 2.3 Assessment/Grading Details

 There will be several homework assignments and a final examination.
 The breakdown towards the final grade is as follows: